An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Related Work

+The lower layer planner in hierarchical planners generates a feasible trajectory for the vehicle based on the initial path.
 Optimization-based methods in the lower layer planner are commonly used for trajectory refinement.
 In \cite{ziegler2014trajectory}, static and dynamic obstacles are segmented using polygons, and then sequential quadratic programming methods are used to generate the trajectory.
-Gu et al. \cite{gu2013focused} sample an initial path in the state space and then optimize the selected curve further to obtain a feasible trajectory. \cite{quirynen2024real} uses a Mixed-Integer Quadratic Program to formulate trajectory planning while considering multiple logical constraints on the road.
-The literature \cite{han2023efficient} utilizes signed distance approximations to create constraints on other moving vehicles.
+Gu et al. \cite{gu2013focused} sample an initial path in the state space and then optimize the selected curve further to obtain a feasible trajectory. \cite{qian2016optimal} uses a Mixed-Integer Quadratic Program to formulate trajectory planning while considering multiple logical constraints on the road.
+The literature ~\cite{han2023efficient,zhao2026vision} utilizes signed distance approximations to create constraints on other obstacles.
 Model predictive control (MPC) methods are also commonly used for trajectory refinement.
 Some linearized Model Predictive Control (LMPC) methods can simplify trajectory planning problems.
-For instance, \cite{wu2022hierarchical,jain2019reacting,scheffe2022sequential} linearize the vehicle model and constraints to speed up solving the problem.
+For instance, \cite{liniger2015optimization,jain2019reacting,lattarulo2018linear} linearize the vehicle model and constraints to speed up solving the problem.
 However, this linearization can cause significant model errors, which may result in collisions.
-In contrast, nonlinear MPC (NMPC) methods can handle more complex optimization problems. \cite{li2022path} integrates a dynamic vehicle model, while \cite{micheli2023nmpc} considers the constraint of trajectory curvature.
+In contrast, nonlinear MPC (NMPC) methods can handle more complex optimization problems. \cite{subosits2019racetrack} integrates a dynamic vehicle model, while \cite{gritschneder2018fast} considers the constraint of trajectory curvature.
 These nonlinear terms increase the complexity of the problem.
-Nevertheless, these NMPC models can lead to longer solution times, making them unsuitable for scenarios that require high real-time performance.
-Optimization-based methods struggle to balance computational efficiency with solution accuracy.
+Nevertheless, these NMPC models can lead to longer solution times, making them unsuitable for scenarios that require high real-time performance. \revmwl{Model Predictive Contouring Control (MPCC) is also an effective optimal control method that simplifies the optimization problem by approximating the projection point onto the reference trajectory.
+In ~\cite{li2024reduce,li2025data}, velocity optimization was further incorporated to improve task performance.
+However, the effectiveness of these approaches in handling multi-agent interaction scenarios, such as overtaking, has not been thoroughly validated.} Optimization-based methods struggle to balance computational efficiency with solution accuracy.
 Simplified optimization problems improve computational efficiency but may produce infeasible trajectories.
-In contrast, complex optimization problems can ensure trajectory control feasibility, yet they are highly computationally inefficient.
+In contrast, complex optimization problems can ensure trajectory kinematic feasibility, yet they are highly computationally inefficient.